-- Solid color: Navy blue or white. - Polo: (golf-boxed, hemmed) two, three or four buttons at the top front with collar (Short or Long sleeves) - Oxford/dress shirt (short or long sleeves) - Designs, emblems, insignias, monograms and logos are prohibited. - Under-shirts and t-shirts, if worn must be white, gray or black and can only be worn underneath the standard uniform. - •Under-shirts must be tucked in.
+- Solid color: Navy blue or white. - Polo: (golf-boxed, hemmed) two, three or four buttons at the top front with collar (Short or Long sleeves) Elementary students shall be encouraged to tuck in shirts.
+Middle/Junior High and High school students shall be required to tuck in shirts. - Oxford/dress shirt (short or long sleeves) Elementary students shall be encouraged to tuck in shirts.
+Middle/Junior High and High school students shall be required to tuck in shirts.

+- Designs, emblems, insignias, monograms and logos are prohibited. - Under-shirts and t-shirts, if worn must be white, gray or black and can only be worn underneath the standard uniform. - If applicable, school issued spirit shirt may be worn in place of the uniform polo on designated day set by the principal.
+Shall not exceed one time per week.
+Current spirit shirt must be worn.